bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 The next step in this process is to actually write the function that removes the card.
-And that\'s what this is going to look like here.
+And that&apos;s what this is going to look like here.
-We\'re going to make a function called **removeDestination**.
-We\'re going to pass in the event object so that when you click on that **button**, the remove **button** that event gets passed through, the event object gets passed through.
-I\'m going to say variable card **event.target.parentElement.parentElement;** When you click this button, I need to go up to this parent and then to this parent and say card.remove.
+We&apos;re going to make a function called **removeDestination**.
+We&apos;re going to pass in the event object so that when you click on that **button**, the remove **button** that event gets passed through, the event object gets passed through.
+I&apos;m going to say variable card **event.target.parentElement.parentElement;** When you click this button, I need to go up to this parent and then to this parent and say card.remove.
 I have to get up to that parent to actually remove that card.
-I\'m going up one parent to another parent to remove the card.
+I&apos;m going up one parent to another parent to remove the card.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 723.
 (3xx) ~~~~~~~~~~~~-->